MichaelCurrin/learn-to-code/en/topics/scripting_languages/Python/shell/README.md

     - Accepts a command as a list (by default, when `shell=False`) or as a string (when `shell=True`).
 I don't know the actual impact of the the `shell` parameter.

+## Tokenization
-## Preparing a command
+> Breaking a string command into an args list

-If you want to convert a `str` into a `list` that is appropriate for a command argument, then use `shlex.split`
+It can be more intuitive to write your command as a `str`, but then it needs to be converted into a `list` to be handle.
+So use `shlex.split`.

 Example: